Masks are loose fitting and may not provide full protection from breathing in airborne pathogens, such as viruses.

 It is in the best interest of the U.S. to facilitate and expedite the importation of products into the U.S. market that address immediate, urgent public health needs.
 To help expedite FDA review of entries, it is recommended that product label/labeling and an intended use letter are uploaded into the Import Trade Auxiliary Communication System (ITACS) at the time of entry.

 When importing products authorized pursuant to an Emergency Use Authorization (EUA), reduced FDA information is required for review.
 At the time of entry, importers transmit an Intended Use Code of 940.000: Compassionate Use/Emergency Use Device, and an appropriate FDA product code.
-Under this Intended Use Code, the Affirmations of Compliance for medical devices (such as the Registration, Listing, and Premarket numbers) are optional in the U.S. Customs and Border Protection’s Automated Commercial Environment (ACE) system.

 On June 30, 2021, the FDA announced the revocation of the following EUAs: